 Typically, GOTM is used as a stand-alone model for studying dynamics of boundary layers in natural waters, where lateral gradients can either be neglected or prescribed.
 Frequent hydrodynamic applications are investigations of air-sea fluxes, surface mixed-layer dynamics, stratification processes in shelf seas, dynamics of bottom boundary layers with or without sediment transport, estuarine and coastal dynamics, and many more.
 To link biogeochemical or sediment modules to GOTM, the Framework for Aquatic Biogeochemical Models (FABM) (Bruggeman and Bolding, 2014) is used, which is also available for several 3D models.

-The GOTM developers encourage all users to subscribe to the GOTM email list to interact with all other users, to report about planned applications, to announce new results, and to discuss possible extensions.
+The GOTM developers encourage all users to subscribe to the GOTM Users email list to interact with all other users, to report about planned applications, to announce new results, and to discuss possible extensions.
+Users wanting to participate in development can apply for access to the developers mailing list here.